-In 2018, ACE helped to influence $6.3 million in donations to a variety of impactful charities working around the world to reduce animal suffering, including our recommended charities and the grant recipients of our new Effective Animal Advocacy Fund.
-This was an increase from the $6 million influenced in 2017, and brings the total amount we’ve influenced to over $17 million since we started tracking this metric in 2014.
+In 2018, ACE helped to influence an estimated $6.3 million in donations to a variety of impactful charities working around the world to reduce animal suffering, including our recommended charities and the grant recipients of our new Effective Animal Advocacy Fund.
+This was an increase from the $6.1 million influenced in 2017, and brings the total amount we’ve influenced to over $17 million since we started tracking this metric in 2014.
 At ACE, we are committed to doing our part to grow the effective animal advocacy movement.

 The Recommended Charity Fund is a convenient giving option for anyone who wishes to support ACE’s recommended charities through a single donation.
 In 2018, we distributed $114,685 from the Recommended Charity Fund to our Top and Standout Charities.
 Grant recipients included Albert Schweitzer Foundation, Animal Equality, Compassion in World Farming, Faunalytics, The Good Food Institute, The Humane League, L214, The Nonhuman Rights Project, Open Cages, ProVeg International, Sinergia Animal, Sociedade Vegetariana Brasileira, and Vegan Outreach.
 From achieving historic corporate animal welfare commitments and passing lifesaving legislative reforms, to conducting influential research and revolutionizing the way food is produced via innovative technology, our recommended charities continue working to achieve significant change for animals.

 Our newest giving option, the Effective Animal Advocacy Fund